klesun-misc/random-ideas/better_youtube.md

 It also bases recommentation on a video you watched, even if you "dislike"d it
 - Stupid comments, new ones prioritized over good ones, no way to get them in strict chronological order either.
 - Filter out videos by category.
 Like remove "today we are going to build a chair" kind of vidoes, "top 10 x" kind of videos, videos that are shorter than one minute, etc...

+Basically, let user control the content he sees, rather that let youtube monopolize it.